 “I’m perfectly fulfilling the criteria to enter this party which is wearing an “UGLY Christmas sweater.”
 You on the other hand,” he gave a pensive look to Macy’s pastel penguin.
 “You’re just cute.”
 He grinned at her, a challenge sparkling in his eye.

 “What did you call me?”
 Macy said very calmly and slowly.
 I shook my head, starting to understand why Kim always threw a figurative bucket of cold water on this two.
 Things had the tendency to spiral out of hand very quickly.

 Speaking of Kim, where was she?
 Where was everyone else?
 I couldn’t believe we arrived first, with Macy who was the Queen of Arriving “Elegantly Late.”
 (Preceded only by her dear brother, Marcel, the Emperor of Arriving Too Late.
 Or Not At All.)

 “You should know that with my refined, dark aesthetic this little creature is one of the ugliest things in the world…” Macy was explaining with wide gestures.

-I shook my head and launched into a long dance of diplomacy and trickery to get the poor tie out of her mouth.
+I shook my head and launched into a long dance of negotiations and trickery to get the poor tie out of her mouth.

 “Look, a visitor from Narnia!”
 Macy said when she saw me.
 It was of course her subtle attempt to reignite their verbal make-out session.
 Luckily, Tommy was more occupied with laying the table and positioning the gigantic bowls of punch and eggnog, so he didn’t take up on the challenge.

 “What were you doing in my storage room?” he asked, sinking a shiny silver dipper in the punch bowl.
-Slices of orange and star anise swam to the surfaces.
+Slices of orange and star anise swam to the surface.

 “I rescued a piece of your equipment from the clutches of a ferocious beast.”